-If you have broken, chipped, or discolored teeth, you may consider dental veneers as an option for improving your smile’s appearance.
+If you have broken, chipped, or discolored teeth, you may consider dental veneers such as the veneers Raleigh, NC as an option for improving your smile’s appearance.
 Dental veneers are used to treat a number of cosmetic concerns, making them one of the most common forms of cosmetic dentistry.
 But with so many different types of dental veneers, it can be confusing to figure out what is best for you.

 Smiling shouldn’t feel embarrassing or stressful, which is why many people elect to get dental veneers.
 Here’s what to know about this elective procedure so you know what to expect.